sorbet/sorbet/website/docs/adopting.md

 - `sorbet/rbi/` is a folder containing [RBI files](rbi.md).
-RBI files (or "Ruby Interface" files) declare classes, modules, constants, and methods to Sorbet that it can't see on it's own.
+RBI files (or "Ruby Interface" files) declare classes, modules, constants, and methods to Sorbet that it can't see on its own.

   `srb init` creates many kinds of RBI files.
 For more information, see [RBI files](rbi.md).